 Washington, D.C.
-(April 13, 2023) – Wacif today announced a $2 million award in catalytic new funding to reimagine the Anacostia Arts Center as the region’s largest hub for inclusive entrepreneurship, advancing the project into the final mile of philanthropic fundraising.
-JPMorgan Chase – a longtime strategic partner in Wacif’s mission of equity and economic opportunity – selected Wacif and its campaign to reimagine the Anacostia Arts Center, building on years of a successful partnership between the organizations.
+(June 8, 2023) – Wacif today announced $3 million in funding to redevelop the Anacostia Arts Center (AAC) as the region’s largest hub for inclusive entrepreneurship, advancing the $37 million project into the final mile of philanthropic fundraising.
+Congresswoman Eleanor Holmes-Norton (D – D.C.) – a longtime champion for equity and opportunity in the District of Columbia – selected Wacif and the AAC for Community Project Funding which received Congressional approval in late December.

-“By 2030, Wacif is committed to investing $100 million in our communities and reaching 5,000 underserved entrepreneurs with advisory services, ultimately helping those entrepreneurs create or retain 100,000 local jobs,” said Wacif CEO Harold B. Pettigrew, Jr. “Redeveloping the Anacostia Arts Center as the region’s largest hub for inclusive entrepreneurship, while honoring its importance as a community and creative economy asset, is central to that vision.
-We are grateful for JPMorgan Chase’s sustained partnership in our mission, their support for this project, and the momentum that provides as we enter the final mile of fundraising.”
+“By 2030, Wacif will invest $100 million in our communities and reach 5,000 underserved entrepreneurs with advisory services, ultimately helping those entrepreneurs create or retain 100,000 local jobs,” said Wacif Interim CEO Brendon Miller.
+“A central part of that vision is reimagining the Anacostia Arts Center as a hub for inclusive entrepreneurship while honoring its importance to the community and creative economy.
+As we close this final mile of fundraising, we are grateful for Congresswoman Holmes Norton’s partnership, the support of all of our project partners, and the momentum they provide.”

-Wacif has mobilized an array of public, private, and philanthropic partners to financially support the project and, in the days ahead, will announce additional strategic partnership.
-With a total project cost of approximately $37 million, Wacif will leverage financing through the New Market Tax Credit Program, and industrial revenue bonds, as it closes on the final mile of $4 million in philanthropic funding needed to move into the construction phase of the project.
-Financial supporters of the capital campaign include: JPMorgan Chase, Bank of America, the A. James and Alice B. Clark Foundation, the Meyer Foundation, the Surdna Foundation, Principal Foundation, the D.C.
-Commission for the Arts and Humanities, the D.C.
-Deputy Mayor for Planning and Economic Development, Truist, and the Yelp!
+Wacif has mobilized an array of public, private, and philanthropic partners to financially support the project.
+With a total project cost of approximately $37 million, and remaining fundraising needs of approximately $5 million, Wacif is actively seeking strategic partners for the final philanthropic dollars needed to close fundraising and move to prepare for the construction phase of the project.
+Current financial partners include: the A. James and Alice B. Clark Foundation, Bank of America, the D.C.
+Commission on the Arts and Humanities, the D.C.
+Deputy Mayor for Planning and Economic Development, the D.C.
+Department of Planning and Economic Development, JPMorgan Chase, the Meyer Foundation, the Surdna Foundation, Truist, and the Yelp!
 Foundation.

 About the Washington Area Community Investment Fund